 In HIGH-PERFORMANCE LIQUID CHROMATOGRAPHY (HPLC) we inject the sample, which is in solution form, into a liquid mobile phase.
 The mobile phase carries the sample through a packed or capillary column that separates the sample's components based on their ability to partition between the mobile phase and the stationary phase.
-Figure 12.38 shows an example of a typical HPLC instrument, which consists of several key components: reservoirs containing the mobile phase; a pump for pushing the mobile phase through the system; an injector for introducing the sample; a column; and a detector for monitoring the eluent as it comes off the column.
+Figure 12.38 shows an example of a typical HPLC instrument, which has several key components: reservoirs that store the mobile phase; a pump for pushing the mobile phase through the system; an injector for introducing the sample; a column for separating the sample into its component parts; and a detector for monitoring the eluent as it comes off the column.
 Let's consider each of these components.